 28.4.
 Before the expiry date of your card, we will automatically issue you with a renewal card unless you request us in writing not to do so.
 At least two months prior to your card expiring, you must notify us of any changes to your address.
 This will ensure our records are up to date in the event that we mail your reissued card directly to you.

-28.6.
-We will give a card to you by mailing it to you by post.
+28.5.
+If you wish to receive a physical card we will mail it to you via post.
 Once you have received the card, you are responsible for the security of the card.
-We recommend against sending cards by ordinary post.

 29. Using your card